 If you include your permanent code on your application, you do not need to provide a copy of your Cegep transcript.
 Your permanent code allows us to obtain your official transcripts from the Conférence des recteurs et des principaux des universités du Québec (CREPUQ).

-Upload a copy of your transcripts from all previous educational institutions
+Upload a copy of your transcripts (front and back) from all previous educational institutions

 If you’re currently enrolled in school: